Amberhuchenyi/group61-project/data/raw/README.md

-# Data in this directory
+# RAW DATA
-data/raw - raw data will be in this directory;
+Collected raw data will be in this directory;

-data/processed - cleaned up, and processed data files will be in this directory;